PatrickHechler/primitive-code/README.md

 * copies the instruction pointer to the parameter
     * `p <- IP`
     * `IP <- IP + CMD_LEN`
-* note, that the instruction pointer will modify as result of this command, but after the value has been copied
+* note, that the instruction pointer will modify as result of this command
     * the written value will be the instruction pointer directly before this command
     * so you can use `SET_IP` to land at this command (`GET_IP`)